MEET OUR ANDALUSIAN

 Why choose an Andalusian horse?

 Known for being elegant yet strongly built, Andalusian horses (also known as Pura Raza Española or PRE horses) have been a coveted breed throughout history.
-For centuries, they were the envy of militaries around the world who recognized them for their outstanding athleticism.
+For centuries, they were the envy of militaries around the world who recognized them for their outstanding stoic nature and athleticism.

 Andalusian horses for dressage